 An alternative explanation may be that we are starting to see the effects of an ageing population.
-It is plausible that social and medical progress has prolonged the lives individuals who would have otherwise died earlier, and the jump in mortality rates are these individuals.
-We may also be starting to see a plateau of potential human longevity.
-The explanation would also feed into the increase in Dementias and Alzheimer’s disease, as well as the population ageing argument.
-However, whilst the largest increases in mortality rates have been experienced in the oldest age groups, Figure 1 demonstrates that most age bands have seen increasing mortality rates suggesting that it is not just this.
+It is plausible that social and medical progress has prolonged the lives individuals who would have otherwise died earlier, and the jump in mortality rates are these individuals now reaching a point where further survival is harder to sustain.
+We may also be starting to see a plateau of potential human longevity, but many other affluent countries have far higher life expectancies than the UK does, and the UK has been falling in the international rankings in recent decades.
+The explanation, that we are seeing a growing elderly cohort being prolonged into very old age, would also feed into the increase in Dementias and Alzheimer’s disease, as well as the population ageing as part of the explanation argument.
+However, whilst the largest increases in mortality rates have been experienced in the oldest age groups, Figure 1 demonstrates that most age bands have seen increasing mortality rates suggesting that it is not just an increase in very elderly people.
 Furthermore, if this was the case then we would have expected a gradual increase in the trend as opposed a sudden jump across each of our age bands.
 We also adjust our estimates for age to account for any compositional changes in the average age within strata.

+The most prominent societal shift in England and Wales, coincident with the rises we report and map in this paper, has been the governmental shift towards austerity.
+Evidence is beginning to emerge on the impact austerity is having on health (Barr et al. 2015; Barr et al. 2016; Moffatt et al. 2015).
+There have been pronounced increases in NHS trusts with deficits since 2014/15 (Dunn et al. 2016).
+We think it likely that the rises in death rates are consequences of under-investment (possibly combined with mis-investment) in healthcare and social care in recent years, and in particular within the NHS.
+Longevity has been rising in the affluent world for over 100 years, and in most of the world for more than 50, but with this rising longevity has come rising age-related multimorbidity, leading to ever rising healthcare and social care costs.
+Where rising expenditure on healthcare and social care for elderly people falls short of rising need, increasing elderly mortality can be expected.
+The consistency in the geography of the increases in mortality rates suggests that any factors associated with their increase must be universal in their exposure to the population.